WRITTEN BY SHARRA GREENE | PHOTOS BY ALLEN STEWART

 My mom often shared throwback pics of my grandmothers and great grandmothers (my grandfathers' style was pretty on point too) in everything from sexy high waist shorts, bold tops, and sky high heels, to mink furs sometimes paired with custom made dresses, chic berets, etc. (My very first shoots included so many of these pieces, they're so bomb)...
 They looked unique, beautiful, and incredibly confident.
 All of this has pushed me to always be led by the attitude that I want to be conveyed when putting together looks, rather than the "technicalities" of fashion...To this day, on set, I'm always intrigued by the way that a woman poses and carries herself in a look that I put together for her.

-Attitude as it relates to style, includes but is not limited to the way that a woman chooses to put things together.
+Attitude also is about the way that a woman chooses to put things together.
 What she chooses to include or exclude and accessorize can be used to make a statement about herself and/ or the way she's feeling.
 None of it is really "right" or "wrong", it's all about a feeling, a vibe, an attitude.
-That is the way that I choose to look at it.
 Looking at fashion and style as an art from and not a science has driven the concept of my brand, "the definition of walking art."
-That perception of style is what has and will continue to inspire me my entire life.

 P.S.
 SHOP MY LOOK: I am wearing the Pretty Little Thing gold tassel sequin long sleeve romper (my neckline is tailored) with Forever 21 faux patent leather thigh high boots, earrings and bangles from my wardrobe.